-- Presents the key challenges of university-industry collaboration and how large and medium-sized companies solve them
+- Presents the key challenges of university-industry collaboration and how world-leading companies tackle them

 Graduate students, university administrators, and professionals worldwide involved in university-commercial collaborations

-2. Selecting University Partners Globally and How Does Industry Track University Relations for Success?
+2. DuPont’s Global Collaboratory: Selecting University Partners Globally and How Does Industry Track University Relations for Success

 - No. of pages: